Independent Students' Association

 Independent Students' Association (Niezależne Zrzeszenie Studentów, NZS) is a Polish student society, created in October 1980, in the aftermath of the Gdańsk Agreement and the anti-government strike actions (see: History of Solidarity).
-It was a student arm, or suborganization, of Solidarity, and together with it, as well as other similar organizations, was banned after the martial law in Poland, (December 13, 1981).
+It was a student arm, or suborganization, of Solidarity, and together with it, as well as other similar organizations, was banned after the implementation of martial law in Poland (December 13, 1981).
 Some activists were arrested, and others organized an underground NZS.
 After the fall of Communism in 1989, the organization was recreated, and its focus was changed from political to cultural, although it still stands by its origins, as seen by Polish students’ support for the Orange Revolution in Ukraine.
 It now is the largest independent student organization in Poland, with 90 chapters at Polish universities and a total of 20,000 members.

 Beginnings

 The first meeting of students demanding independent Association took place on August 27, 1980, in Gdańsk.
 On September 2, the Temporary Founding Committee of the University of Gdańsk was created, followed by similar bodies in other Polish cities, such as Warsaw, Poznań, and Kraków.

 Between 18 and 19 October 1980, at the Warsaw University of Technology, a founding meeting of a newly created student organization took place, with 60 chapters, representing different Polish universities and colleges.
 At this point, the name Independent Students’ Association was approved.
 There were other suggestions for the name, such as Solidarity of the Association of Polish Students, but they were not popular.
 During the meeting, it was decided that the NZS would be seated in Warsaw, and the National Founding Committee was established, with eleven members (among them Maciej Kuroń, and Piotr Bikont).
 The NZS associated itself with the late 1970s organization, Student Committee of Solidarity, created in 1977, following the murder of Stanisław Pyjas.

 In 1980, the Association may have been viewed as a student equivalent of Solidarity, as it was created following the strikes of the so-called Polish August 1980.
 It led to the gathering of young people who wished to organize themselves independently of the Communist regime.
 They called for democratization of Polish universities, as well as respect for the Polish patriotic traditions of fighting for independence.
 The NZS was an alternative to the official Polish Students' Association (ZSP), which was subordinated to the Polish United Workers' Party.